kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 \(n\) Grant or deny requests for individual air carrier fuel data in accordance with the limitations on the availability of these data contained in paragraph (k) of the reporting instructions for Schedule P-12(a), which are contained in §241.24 of this chapter.

-\(o\) Grant or deny requests for individual air carrier financial data in accordance with the limitation on the availability of these data contained in paragraph (d) of the reporting instructions for Schedule F-1, which are contained in §298.62 of this chapter.
+\(o\) Grant or deny requests for individual air carrier financial data in accordance with the limitation on the availability of these data contained in paragraph (d) of the reporting instructions for Schedule F-1, which are contained in [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.62   Reporting of financial data.|§298.62]] of this chapter.

 \(p\) Grant or deny requests for individual air carrier financial data as reported on Schedule P-1(a) in accordance with §241.22(b)(3) of this chapter.